Robert Cardinal Minis

 7"x5", oil on canvas

-Robert Cardinal, originally from Montreal, has been living on Cape Cod for most of the past fifty years.
+A native of Montreal, Robert Cardinal spent time in Greenwich Village and Paris before making his way to Provincetown the 1960s.
 In the late 1950s, he left Canada and moved to Greenwich Village.
 From there, he followed fellow artists on their spring pilgrimage to Provincetown.
 He attended La Grande Chaumiere Art School in Paris.

 Cardinal has always been fascinated with art history and those who painted before him in the Realist and Impressionist schools.
 Some of his favorites being Goya, and the more contemporary, Maxfield Parrish and Edward Hopper, whose influence is predominantly evident in his paintings.

 Cardinal looks for harmony between nature and what is man-made.
 He searches for simple scenes: isolated beaches, lighthouses, lonely Cape homes.
 He stresses color, light and mood in an effort to achieve a moment in time.
-Usually he paints at sunrise or sunset- when the light offers him the drama and mood he is looking for.
-These times offer striking combinations of color- although closely related in value, they are bold and vibrant, and even somewhat shocking in hues.
+Usually he paints at sunrise or sunset - when the light offers him the drama and mood he is looking for.
+These times offer striking combinations of color that although closely related in value, are bold, vibrant, and even somewhat shocking in hues.
 He often returns to the same subject over and over, as they never appear quite the same twice.